Fairfield Innovation Corridor

 Entrance improvements including a new concrete pad and ADA ramp

-Private donations have allowed for additional updates including:
+Private donations have allowed for additional updates to the A.D.
+Lewis Community Center including:

 From 2017 through Mid-2020, 162 blighted structures have been demolished in Fairfield.